joegen/opalvoip-ptlib/ReadMe.txt

 -------------

 Detailed tutorials will almost certainly not be forthcoming.
-However, at least giving you an indication on how to start an application would be usefull, so here is the infamous "Hello world!" program.
+However, at least giving you an indication on how to start an application would be useful, so here is the infamous "Hello world!" program.